Key dates about the current Moodle Archive

-LSE Moodle Archive will be a read-only copy(*) of LSE Moodle.
+LSE Moodle Archives are a read-only copy(*) of LSE Moodle for each academic year.

 Each year, an archive copy will be created and it will be kept for three years.